 - 13. The grain supply chain in Western Canada involves an interconnected network of businesses and infrastructure that moves grain from individual farms to end customers, such as companies that manufacture food or feeds. - 14.
 Grain farmers in Canada grow a wide range of crops, including wheat, canola, durum, barley, lentils and soybeans.
 The crops at issue in this application are Canadian Western Spring Wheat ("CWRS", but referred to as wheat) and canola.
 Canola does not include specialty products such as Nexera. - 15.
 In theory, farms could produce, clean, store, sell and ship the grain directly to end customers.
 In practice, farms specialize in farming and rely on companies such as P&H to provide them with an Elevator where they can sell their grain.
 Once the grain is purchased from the farmer, grain companies have different markets where they can identify end customers and arrange shipments. - 16.
 A farmer's wheat and canola is generally transported by truck from a farm to an Elevator where it is elevated, graded and segregated and may be cleaned, dried, blended or stored ("Grain Handling Services"). - 17.
 Elevators are capital-intensive, require specialized expertise to operate, and are important to preserving the quality and value of the grain they handle.
 For example, raw grain with a high moisture content may spoil.
-Elevators are often equipped to
+Elevators are often equipped to dry the grain before storing and/or shipping it.
+Likewise, grain with a lower protein content or a slightly sub-optimal grade may require blending before it can be sold to domestic or international end customers.

 &lt;sup>1P-A-221, Dr. Miller Public Documents Compendium, Tab 057422 - Dr. Miller Report Footnote: Quorum Corporation, "Grain Supply Chain Study," September 2014, p.341.
+Feed wheat is not included in CWRS.
+Feed wheat is lower grade of wheat that may not meet CWRS